We will send either a letter to your home address, or an email, with instructions on creating an account.

 - It improves our service and provides significant benefits for staff (e.g. 365/24/7 access to payslips including via an App)

-- It improves security, particularly for payslips currently distributed internally
+- It improves security, particularly as payslips were previously distributed in internal mail

 - It supports our aim to reduce the University’s environmental impact - saving 350,000 pieces of paper over 5 years and saving the energy used in delivering payslips internally round campus.
 It has frequently been raised by staff as something we should be doing.

 - It saves us money as part of the efficiency and effectiveness agenda - on casual workers alone we spend £70,000 in postage over 5 years

 - It saves space - our payslip sealing machine has a whole room of its own as its very noisy when running

 - Staff get payslips earlier; 1-2 days earlier for those receiving payslips in internal mail and 3-4 days earlier for those externally posted.